 While senior year is about half over, high school is coming to a close, and the bright future students have heard so much about is quickly solidifying into an often stressful reality.
 The amount of work can make it difficult to persevere, but these months are also the time when wonderful things will begin to fall into place and dedication will pay off.
 Of course, in between, it may take a lot to stay sane…

-How to beat…college acceptance decision stress
+How to beat college decision stress

-How to beat…scholarship stress
+How to beat scholarship stress

-All of this unfortunately means that there is a lot of competition for just about any scholarship, from the little local ones for a few hundred dollars to ones covering the entire cost of tuition.
+With the rising cost of an education and the increasing necessity of one, affording college is often a huge source of stress.
+And this unfortunately means there's a lot of competition for just about any scholarship, from the little local ones for a few hundred dollars to ones covering the entire cost of tuition.
 However, don’t let this turn you into a person that applies for every single scholarship.
 You need to search for scholarships you can actually win.
 There are many people at my school who will apply for scholarships they’re not eligible for, like ones intended for specific majors even though they are not going into the field.
 That’s just a huge waste of time, because they won’t even be considered for the scholarship!
 Instead, focus on scholarships you are eligible for.
 And don’t forget about the small ones; there is a lot less competition, and they can make a significant difference, especially towards an in-state public school.
 It may take some creativity, a little extra work, and maybe a search for a work-study job, but there are ways to afford college, and staying on top of your scholarship search this winter will be extremely helpful.

-How to beat…senioritis stress
+How to beat senioritis stress

+Of course, scholarships shouldn’t be the most important aspect of your life.
+Colleges can still revoke accepted applicants and cancel large scholarships if there is a major issue with academics or athletics.
+The infamous “senioritis” can strike just about anyone.
+Yes, it is good to take a night or two off each week, but when those nights become frequent you’re just setting yourself up for even more stressful nights later on.
 Instead of going into senioritis vacation mode after submitting your college applications, it’s best to try to keep going on normally, with a little time for “college stuff” (like scholarships) worked into your schedule as needed.
 Occasionally, there will be times where college again gets all of your focus.
 The key, of course, is balance.
 Staying on top of your workload and making the most efficient use of time is the best way to ensure you get everything accomplished with a reasonable amount of sleep.
 Personally, now that I’m a second-semester senior, I no longer try to get the highest grade possible in every class, though I still aim for a good grade.
 Letting go a little bit frees up some time, and it really makes no difference in terms of GPA.